DATE :

 T3936-15 (documented late 1950s example)

-Factory Order Numbers (FONs)
+Factory order numbers (FONs)

 In addition to serial numbers, 1958 J-45 guitars may have Factory Order Numbers penciled inside the guitar, typically visible through the sound hole on a paper label or stamped on the neck block.
 These internal markings help verify authenticity and production details.